encode/django-rest-framework/docs/tutorial/quickstart.md

 Secondly, we're modifying the urlpatterns using `format_suffix_patterns`, to append optional `.json` style suffixes to our URLs.

 Finally, we're including default login and logout views for use with the browsable API.
-That's optional, but useful if your API requires authentication and you want to use the browseable API.
+That's optional, but useful if your API requires authentication and you want to use the browsable API.

 ## Settings